Skip to main content

 Our free Break-Even Calculator walks you through the whole thing.
 Plug in your fixed costs, variable costs, and pricing, and it'll show you your break-even in units and revenue.
 Takes about three minutes.

 If you're still getting comfortable with the financial side, start with understanding what your nut is, which is the monthly minimum your business needs to stay alive.
 Break-even and your nut are closely related.
-Know both and you'll make better decisions than 90% of small business owners I've worked with.
+Know both and you'll make better decisions than the majority of small business owners I've worked with.